bcgov/sso-requests/app/jest/my-dashboard/README.md

-    2. WHEN client click on the `+ Add New Team Members` button to add member(s), THEN the `Add a New Team Member` modal will show up, AND within the modal, client should be able to open correct hyper link page after click on the link, AND client should be able to input an email address under `Member` column, AND client should be able to select either `Admin` or `Member` from the `Role` drop-down box, WHEN client click on the `Confirm` button, THEN the new member will be invited to the team, if the email address is valid;
+    2. WHEN client click on the `+ Add New Team Members` button to add member(s), THEN the `Add a New Team Member` modal will show up, AND within the modal, client should be able to open correct hyper link page after click on the link, AND client should be able to select either `Admin` or `Member` from the `Role` drop-down box, WHEN client click on the `Confirm` button, THEN the new member will be invited to the team, if the email address is valid;